 The French called it raison d’étra or one’s reason for being.
 It seems to be a common human experience to asks, “Why am I here?
 Why do I take up space on this planet?”
 It is also common for persons to associate purpose and meaning with roles that they assume even for a short time, and when those roles vanish, to wonder “why am I here … now?”
 Such quandary grows more prominent as we grow older and seem to be passed by for everything meaningful.
 Unless we morph our, career long, reason for being into something more appropriate to our current station in life, we find a creeping since of doubt and depression eating away at the fabric of life

 This is so for a number of my friends who have chosen mass transit as a retirement career.
 There is a definite satisfaction in helping others get to work or appointments or simply get from one point to another in their daily bustle.
-It does seem that bus drivers have a helpful role in our suburban society.
-When one lives in Fruita and works in Palisade and has no car, the bus is the common denominator.
-Even youth live on the opposite end of the valley from their school of choice and must take the bus.
+It does seem that bus drivers have a helpful role in our suburban society, even in the canyon country of Colorado’s Western Slope.
+When one lives in Fruita, the gateway to Utah on I-70 west of Grand Junction and works in Palisade, nestled at the foot of Mount Garfield and the Grand Mesa, east of the small city, and has no car, the bus is the common denominator.
+Even youth live on the opposite end of the Grand Valley from their school of choice and must take the bus.
 As fuel rises and populations grow, mass transportation will be even more of a necessity for communities like ours to function.

 Ever since I first explained my background to passengers on route three the title has followed me like a hashtag.
 “Have a good day, Reverend,” might be occasionally offered as a passenger I didn’t even know left the bus, or “Big Al was a preacher before he became a driver,” was offered by a familiar passenger who was showing a newbie the ropes of transit service.